uc-cdis/.github/profile/README.md

 ### Events

 We hold regular forums on a variety of topics to engage with and hear from the community.
-You find previous and upcomings [here](https://gen3.org/community/events/).
+You can find previous and upcoming events [here](https://gen3.org/community/events/).

 ### Gen3 releases